During times of family stress, a compassionate Ohio family lawyer can be the best person to help you find your path forward.

 - Whether your spouse can inherit your assets or receive life insurance benefits in the event of your death

 It’s important to note that an attorney can only represent one party to a prenup.
-You and your future spouse should be represented by separate lawyers to ensure that your rights, property, and interests are being equally protected.
+Separate lawyers should represent you and your future spouse to ensure that your rights, property, and interests are being equally protected.

-If you’re planning to get married and want to discuss a prenuptial agreement, and Ohio family lawyer at Kademenos, Wisehart, Hines, Dolyk & Zeiher Co.
-LPA can help you write a fair prenuptial agreement that protects your assets and your future.
+If you’re planning to get married and want to discuss a prenuptial or postnuptial agreement, Kademenos, Wisehart, Hines, Dolyk & Wright Co.
+LPA can draft a fair agreement that protects your assets and future.
+Call 419-625-7770.

 In Ohio, you have the option to adopt through a public children’s services agency, through a private adoption agency, or with the help of a private adoption lawyer.
-An adoption lawyer can help you through the process from start to finish, including helping you to find a child to adopt and filing court paperwork.
+An adoption lawyer can help you with any of these from start to finish, including helping you to find a child to adopt and filing court paperwork.

 - Private adoptions